Health Care Actions

 The health actions are coordinated on a continuous basis together with the occupational safety engineering professionals, and by analyzing the dangers and environmental risks that have been surveyed and registered in the electronic management system, the obligation and frequency of medical evaluations, complementary exams, and medical-administrative conducts are established, seeking to prevent, to prevent, track, and diagnose early changes in health status, mainly resulting from the nature of the work, as well as to determine the conditions of physical and mental fitness of the employee for the safe exercise of his or her functions, both for themselves and in relation to colleagues, third parties, and the community, in addition to situations that may have future repercussions on their labor capacity and quality of life.

-Copel’s Health and Quality of Life Program aims at promoting the integral health of its employees, reinforcing the care with body and mind, as well as financial and social well-being aspects.
-Currently, the program is structured in 4 pillars: physical health, psycho-emotional health, social welfare and financial welfare.
+Copel’s Health and Quality of Life Program aims to promote the comprehensive health of its employees, reinforcing care for the health of the body and mind, in addition to aspects of financial and social well-being.
+Currently, the program is structured around 4 pillars: physical health, psycho-emotional health, social well-being and financial well-being.

 Physical Health